rsnemmen/riaf-sed/README.md

 Routines to compute the spectral energy distributions of radiatively inefficient accretion flows (aka RIAFs or ADAFs - advection-dominated accretion flows).

+# Installation

+    cd fortran
+    make

+Fortran binaries located in `fortran` dir.
+Perl binaries in `perl` dir.

+## Requirements

+- Fortran compiler (e.g., gfortran)
+- Perl
+- Gnuplot
+- Perl modules: `Math::Derivative`, `Chart::Gnuplot`

+How to install Perl modules:

+    cpan App::cpanminus
+    sudo cpanm Math::Derivative
+    sudo cpanm Chart::Gnuplot

 # Usage

-Here is how I usually run the ADAF models in parallel.
-I created three folders inside adaf_code/perl named run01, run02 and run03.
-Inside each of these folders there is a parameter file in.dat.

-I open one terminal with three tabs corresponding to each folder (or three terminals).
-Then I edit the three input files corresponding to a set of models, and finally run the program at the same time in each terminal.
-The relevant codes are: dyn.pl - computes ADAF dynamics spectrum.pl - generates ADAF SED once you get a good global solution ssd.pl - computes truncated thin disk SED
+**Setup**

+- cd to the directory that will contain the SED
+- edit the input file `in.dat` with the desired model parameters

+**Compute**

+1. run `perl/dyn.pl` to compute ADAF dynamics to find physical global solution
+2. run `perl/spectrum.pl` to generate ADAF SED after you get a good global solution
+3. optional: run `perl/ssd.pl` to compute truncated thin disk SED

-For visualizing the resulting SEDs, use the code 'work/projects/finished/liners/seds/misc/model.py'
+For visualizing the resulting SEDs, use the code `work/projects/finished/liners/seds/misc/model.py`

-The image readme.png shows a screenshot of my Mac OS X during a typical parallel run.
-This is especially useful in multi-core/multi-processor architectures since Feng's code is serial and it would take a considerable amount of effort to make it parallel.

-If you are having trouble finding a global solution, try playing around with dyntype.pl.
+If you are having trouble finding a global solution, try playing around with `dyntype.pl`.
 Instead of trying to find automatically the "shooting value" or eigenvalue of the boundary value problem, you input eigenvalues manually and inspect the resulting plots radius vs radial velocity.

-## Boundary conditions

-The guideline for setting the ADAF outer boundary conditions is:

-- For large Rout (greater than a few thousands r_g): e.g., rout=1e4rs, T_i=0.2 Tvir, T_e=0.19Tvir, vcs=0.2
-- For Rout~100Rs:
-e.g., rout=100 r_g, T_i=0.6 Tvir, T_e=0.08Tvir, vcs=0.5

-$R=ax$

-Regarding which boundary conditions to choose for each radius, please refer to the Appendix A of my [PhD thesis](http://hdl.handle.net/10183/16325) or [Yuan, Ma & Narayan 2008, ApJ, 679, 984](http://iopscience.iop.org/article/10.1086/587484/meta).

 ## Example of how to use the code in "parallel"